AnyOneCanRead®

 They soon reached the bottom of the hill.
 They stopped next to a fence.
 There was nothing left except Lucie’s one little bundle.
 Lucie scrambled away with the bundle in her hand.
 She turned to say, “Good-night.”
 And she wanted to thank the washer-woman.

 But what a VERY odd thing!
 Mrs. Tiggy-Winkle had not waited.
 She didn’t wait to be thanked.
 She didn’t wait to be paid!
 She was running, running, running up the hill.
 And where was her white frilled cap?
 Where was her shawl?
-Where her gown and her petticoat?
+Where were her gown and her petticoat?

 And HOW small she had grown.
 And HOW brown.
 And she was covered with PRICKLES!
 Why!
 Mrs. Tiggy-Winkle was nothing but a HEDGEHOG!